inga-lovinde/RadeonResetBugFix/README.md

 but it should be trivial to add other hypervisors support (the relevant files are `Tasks\DisableVirtualVideoTask.cs` and `EnableVirtualVideoTask.cs`).

+**Note that you will still have to add a virtual GPU to your VM, otherwise Windows won't boot.**

+Note that it will add 1-5 minutes both to startup and to shutdown time.
+So don't panic if your screen is black immediately after VM startup, it is expected.

 ## Install instructions

+Put `RadeonResetBugFixService.exe` in a permanent location.

 In elevated command prompt in Guest VM, run